feddelegrand7/mini007/README.md

 )

 agent$invoke("Tell me a short fun fact about dates (the fruit).")
 #> Sure!
-Did you know that date palms can produce fruit for over 100 years?
-Some
+Did you know that date palms can live for over 100 years and produce
-#> of the oldest date trees in the Middle East are believed to be more than 200
-#> years old and still bear delicious dates!
+#> fruit for up to 70 years?
+Some date palm trees have been known to still be
+#> fruitful even after a century!
 agent$invoke("And one more.")
-#> Of course!
-Dates are often called the “superfood of the desert” because they’re
-#> packed with natural sugars, fiber, and essential minerals, giving a quick
-#> energy boost to travelers crossing hot, arid regions.
+#> Here's another fun fact: Dates were one of the first cultivated fruits, with
+#> evidence of date farming dating back over 6,000 years in the Middle East!

 # Clear all messages except the system prompt
 agent$reset_conversation_history()